tssfinder/tssfinder.github.io/README.md

 # TSSFinder

 TSSFinder is a software for TSS prediction that is faster and with higher accuracy than previously published applications.
-TSSFinder can also be customized to novel organisms using as few as 500 full transcripts and their corresponding genomic locations.
+TSSFinder can also be customized to novel organisms using as few as 125 full transcripts and their corresponding genomic locations.

+# TSSFinder web service

+For the web service version, TSSFinder can be accessed [here](http://sucest-fun.org/wsapp/tssfinder/)

 ## Requirements